 The Committee responded to each of these above listed criteria, with a numeric score of "1" (indicating low impact), a "2" (indicating medium impact), and a "3" (indicating high impact).
-These numbers were then totaled and developed into an overall priority score detailed in Table XX.
-Also included in this table is the department responsible for implementing the action and the project and cost justifications.
+These numbers were then totaled and developed into an overall priority score.
+Also included in this process was the identification of the department responsible for implementing the action and the project and cost justifications.

 A total of 13 actions were developed by the JNHMC along with input from stakeholders and the general public.
-See Table XX for a description of each Action Strategy and its respective priority scores.
+See the Jamestown Mitigation Action Table in Section 5.5 for a description of each Action Strategy and its respective priority scores.
+Mitigations actions will commence upon the receipt of conditional approval and formal adoption of this plan by the town.